Galahad3x/HaskellStack/README.md

-push -> puts a value on top of the Stack top -> returns the Just top value of the Stack, Nothing if its empty pop -> removes the top value of the Stack, does nothing if its empty
+push -> puts a value on top of the Stack top -> returns the Just top value of the Stack, Nothing if its empty pop -> removes the top value of the Stack, does nothing if its empty size -> returns the number of elements in the stack fromJust -> returns the value of a Just a, and an error if its Nothing